solo-io/gloo/README.md

 dep ensure -v # you may need to repeat this and make pin-repos once or twice make allprojects

+# for a new UI: update the version in solo-projects/install/helm/gloo-ee/generate.go

 # at this point you should have gloo built to you ./_output/ directory
 # make the manifest
-VERSION="1.10.0" make manifest # note that there is no "v" in the version
+VERSION="1.10.0" make manifest # note that there is no "v" in the version, version pertains to the solo-projects version.
+Use "dev" or something if you want to use local images eval $(minikube docker-env) # so minikube can use local images make docker -B # creates all your images locally and tags them as "dev" by default

 # install
 # prep: create a secret with you docker credentials